-Please note that any researcher from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under Research Partnerships: Tackling Violence Against Women and Girls 2022.
-The ESRC will fund 100% of justified costs, however, the project costs associated with these types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC)
+Please note that any individuals from an established business, civil society or government body based in the UK will be eligible to be listed as a co-investigator under Equality, Diversity and Inclusion Caucus Director.

-types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC).
+The ESRC will fund 100% of justified costs, however, the project costs associated with these types of Co-I contributions must not exceed 30% of the overall cost of the grant (at 100% fEC).
 Please note that costs cannot be claimed from government bodies.

-The lead research organisations of proposals which include co-investigators from the UK business sector or from third sector organisations that engage in economic activity must ensure that the involvement of these organisations complies with any legislation applicable in the United Kingdom on or after 1 January 2021 that regulates the granting by a public sector body of any advantage which threatens to or actually distorts competition in the United Kingdom and/or any other country or countries ("UK Subsidy Control Framework").
-Under UKRI grants terms and conditions RGC 2.3.1 it is the responsibility of the Research Organisation to ensure their use of the grant complies with such legislation and any breach of the UK Subsidy Control framework (or EU State Aid law if applicable) may require UKRI to recover some or all Grant funding, together with interest.
-For further information please refer to the BEIS guidance for Subsidy Control.
+The lead research organisations of proposals which include co-investigators from the UK business sector or from third sector organisations that engage in economic activity must ensure that the involvement of these organisations complies with any legislation applicable in the United Kingdom on or after I January 2021 that regulates the granting by a public sector body of any advantage which threatens to or actually distorts competition in the United Kingdom and/or any other country or countries ("UK Subsidy Control Framework").
+Under UKRI grants terms and conditions RGC 2.3.1 it is the responsibility of the Research